Why duplication is not always bad

 - Requirements change and one of the places that had the duplicated code now needs to do something slightly different.

 - The developer implementing the change sees the abstraction and feels obligated to keep it.
 They extend it with "just one more parameter" or "just one more condition" to trigger the slightly different behavior.
 This makes the logic just a bit more complex and makes it just a bit more difficult to follow what the code is doing in one of the originally duplicated cases.

-- Repeat 3 and 4 until the abstraction's code becomes a mess containing way too much behavior as well as being very risky and hard to modify when needed.
+- Repeat 2 and 3 until the abstraction's code becomes a mess containing way too much behavior as well as being very risky and hard to modify when needed.
 At this point, it's often even unclear which parts of the behavior belong to which of the original 'duplicates'.

-- Don't blindly follow the Don't Repeat Yourself (DRY ) principle whenever you see duplication
+- Don't blindly follow the Don't Repeat Yourself (DRY ) principle whenever you see any kind of duplication

-- First, find out whether you're dealing with real or false duplication
+- Check whether you're dealing with real or false duplication

 - Better principle to follow: Avoid Hasty Abstractions (AHA Programming )